 Approved Affirmation and Non-Ink Signing Procedures:

-Ink signatures that have been scanned into PDF formats (with the originals maintained in records) or sent through traditional facsimile methods are accepted and approved for use by Procurement Services.
-The use of other electronic signatures is generally not acceptable, unless (1) obtained through the university’s approved electronic signature software application (currently Sign Now), or (2) obtained through the use of DocuSign and Verisign software applications, but only when the document being signed originates outside the university and the document can be downloaded, including signatures, in order for the university to maintain a copy for its records.
+Unless otherwise prohibited by applicable law, ink signatures or seals that have been scanned into PDF formats (with the copies maintained in appropriate records, including digital storage options) or sent through traditional facsimile methods are accepted and approved by Procurement Services for all signature uses at the University of Michigan.
+The use of other electronic signatures is permitted only if such signatures are permitted by applicable law and are obtained through the (1) university’s approved electronic signature software application (currently Sign Now), (2) use of the DocuSign software application when the document being signed originates outside the university, or (3) use of other software applications when the document being signed originates outside the university and the document can be downloaded, including signatures, in order for the university to maintain a copy for its records.

 Other than the affirmation and non-ink signing procedures specifically set forth above, no other means of electronic signature are allowed without prior written approval from Procurement Services.